nilmtk/nilm_metadata/docs/source/manual.rst

 In REDD, houses 3, 5 and 6 also have an ``electronics`` channel.
 How would we handle this in NILM Metadata?
 This is a meter which doesn't record a single appliance but records a *category* of appliances.
-Luckily, because NILM Metadata uses an inheritance structure for the common metadata, we already have a ``CE appliance`` (CE = consumer electronics).
+Luckily, because NILM Metadata uses an inheritance structure for the central metadata, we already have a ``CE appliance`` (CE = consumer electronics).
 The ``CE appliance`` object was first built to act as an abstract superclass for all consumer electronics